A letter from Myoungho Yang and Jiyeon Yoo, serving in China

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: Myoung Ho Yang and Ji Yeon Yoo

-Tags: divinity school, ho yang and ji, ho yang and ji yeon, hong kong, ji yeon yoo, ji yeon yoo's, ji yeon yoo's sending, jose luis casal, ministry in hong kong, mission co-workers, myoung ho yang, myoung ho yang and ji, sending and support, support of our mission co-workers, yang and ji, yang and ji yeon, yang and ji yeon yoo's, yeon yoo's sending, yeon yoo's sending and support, yoo's sending and support
+Tags: global partners, ho yang and ji, ho yang and ji yeon, hong kong, ji yeon yoo's sending, jose luis casal, mission, mission co-workers, myoung ho yang, myoung ho yang and ji, prayers and financial gifts, presbyterian world mission, sending and support, support of our mission, support of our mission co-workers, world mission, yang and ji yeon, yeon yoo's sending, yeon yoo's sending and support, yoo's sending and support